IIITB-ARUL/IIITB-ASIC-Class/readme.md

 You can infer that .lib contains information about area number,leakage power,powerport.

-It also describes each input pin:
+It also describes each input combination,i.e., 32 combinations for 5 inputs:

->The input capacitance of the input pin.
+>The input capacitance of the pin.

 >The power related to that input pin.